BNSC1/android-notes/README.md

 `throws` in Java or `@Throws` in Kotlin indicates that a function may throw an exception

+`finally` is invoked whether an exception is handled or not in try-catch

+`finalize()` is invoked to perform cleaning up before being garbage collected, deprecated in Java 9 as it can lead to unexpected behavior

 ### Coroutines

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently